wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/how-it-works.rst

 State vs alerts
 ---------------

-Agents have their own local database inf the form of a hash table where they store the state of each check: *passed* or *failed*.
-It allows the agent to send only the differences between each scan, if nothing has changed from the last scan, only the summary will be send, avoiding network flooding every time a scan ends.
+Agents have their own local database in the form of a hash table where they store the state of each check: *passed* or *failed*.
+It allows the agent to send only the differences between each scan, if nothing has changed from the last scan, only the summary will be sent, avoiding network flooding every time a scan ends.

-On the manger side, the results for each check are stored in the agents sqlite database.
-This allows to find out if the state of a check has changed between scans, avoiding if it has changed then an altert is generated for that check.
+On the manager side, the results for each check are stored in the agent's sqlite database.
+This allows to find out if the state of a check has changed between scans, avoiding if it has changed then an alert is generated for that check.

 Available information of scans